Get Help Today(855) 593-1695

 Insurance companies also offer a fifth type of insurance that can be comprised of the network and benefits structure of any of the four health insurance types above.
 A high-deductible health plan (HDHP) is available through some insurers for low monthly premiums (usually in the bronze tier) with higher deductibles.
 These plans come with a health savings account (HSA) – a tax-free account used for medical expenses.
 The provider network depends on whether the HDHP is an HMO, PPO, EPO, or POS plan.
 Apart from preventative care, the patient covers all expenses until the deductible is reached.
 Thus, it’s important to save receipts to make withdrawals from an HSA until insurance benefits start.

 There are many different specialty forms of insurance available as well that are designed to help patients with specific needs.
 For example, there are copay assistance programs that help those who struggle with high copays associated with certain prescription medications get the treatment they need.
 Additionally, many religious and charitable organizations offer a variety of forms of insurance and treatment assistance.

-If you are currently enrolled in insurance and are looking for an addiction treatment center, you will be able to contact your provider for available substance abuse treatment and treatment facilities, including drug and alcohol detox, medication-assisted treatment, and inpatient/outpatient therapy.
-To speak with someone about your options when choosing a rehab, talk to a treatment specialist today.
+If you are currently enrolled in insurance and are looking for an addiction treatment center there is help available.
+Contact a treatment provider for available substance abuse treatment options and facilities, including drug and alcohol detox, medication-assisted treatment, and inpatient/outpatient therapy.
+To speak with someone about available options when choosing a rehab, talk to a treatment provider today.

 What are you struggling with?